Credit: Darren Ornitz/ICAN

 - a prohibition on encouraging, inducing or assisting anyone to engage in any of those activities;

 This a a groundbreaking text that acknowledges the harm done to the ‘Hibakusha’, a Japanese word referring to the victims of the use of nuclear weapons, particularly indigenous people and women and girls, who suffer from their use and testing disproportionately.
 It also states that nations have to assist all victims by providing medical care, rehabilitation and psychological support.
+The Treaty therefore underlines the humanitarian effects of the usage of nuclear weapons.
 The Treaty also contains an environmental clause stating that nations must address the remediation of contaminated environments, thus acknowledging the devastating impact of use and testing of nuclear weapons on our planet.

 Four New Zealanders attended the negotiations in New York to represent Aotearoa/NZ Civil Society and NGOs between June 15 and July 7.
 Read about the delegation here.
 They reported on their experience on the blog section of the website.
 Watch this space as we will continue to update this page with further information and ways that you can get involved!

-Let’s now head to the next step: getting the NZ government to sign and ratify the Treaty on September 20th!
+Let’s now head to the next step: getting the NZ government to ratify the Treaty!

 Further reading about the Ban Treaty:

 Publication from ICAN explaining the negotiations and the content of the Treaty:

 The Japan Times: 50 signatories ink U.N. nuclear ban treaty opposed by major powers

 The New York Times : A treaty is reached to ban nuclear arms.
 Now comes the hard part.